40 of the Top Christmas Gifts Over the Years!

 6.)
 1963 – Easy-Bake Oven

-In 1963, the Easy-Bake Oven by an Ohio-based toy company.
-Originally, the Easy-Baked Oven was heated by two 100-watt incandescent light bulbs.
+In 1963, the Easy-Bake Oven was bought by an Ohio-based toy company.
+Initially, the Easy-Baked Oven was heated by two 100-watt incandescent light bulbs.
 It was designed to look like a conventional oven.
 Hasbro still sells it today.
-The oven comes with cake mixes and small round pans.
+The stove comes with cake mixes and small round pans.
 You can buy additional mixes and pans for a variety of bakes.

 7.)
 1964 – G.I.
 Joe